terminalcommandnewsletter/everything-chatgpt/README.md

 - [KaTeX_Typewriter-Regular.woff](https://chat.openai.com/fonts/KaTeX_Typewriter-Regular.woff)

 ## Application
 ChatGPT is a NextJS application.
 Server information cannot be clearly found as the entirety of chat.openai.com is routed through Cloudflare.
 Sentry Analytics are requested ~~for the Thumbs Up/Thumbs Down feedback the user selects for a message~~ periodically.
+Statsig is attempted to be loaded but CORS blocks it due to the Same Origin Policy.

 ## Data
 ### Session data